umaisk/thetafeatext/README.txt

  - Declares and populates structured data containers with trial information
  - Extracts LFP data from selected brain regions
  - Filters sessions based on LFP data availability
- - Initiates the Theta Burst Feature Extraction pipeline in Python using Bycycle
+ - Initiates the Theta Burst Feature Extraction pipeline in Python using Bycycle and neuroDSP

  Note: The terms 'session' and 'patient' are used interchangeably throughout the codebase.